 (k) No signs encouraging or promoting the sale and consumption of alcoholic beverages shall be permitted on the premises, except that one sign of an area not to exceed 10 square feet, per side, may be placed upon the premises, which sign may only refer to alcoholic beverages in words associated with dinner, such as "dinner, wine and cocktails."

-(l) Approval of the transfer of a liquor license to the OS Zoning District must be approved by the City Council after approval of the conditional use by the Planning Board or the Zoning Board of Adjustment, as the case may be, which approval shall be subject to the approval of the transfer of the liquor license.
+(l) Approval of the transfer of a liquor license to the OS Zoning District must be approved by the City Council after approval of the conditional use by the Planning Board, which approval shall be subject to the approval of the transfer of the liquor license.
 D. Accessory structures and accessory uses permitted:

 (1) Such ancillary uses as are normal and customary to a permitted principal use in a family-oriented, seashore environment, including, but not limited to, tennis courts, fitness centers, swimming pools, bathhouses and changing areas.